5 Best WordPress Image Optimization Plugins Compared [2022]

 Our first comparison will be a results-based approach.

-You may think that most WordPress image optimization plugins will result in the same (or very similar) file size reductions, but let’s see if that’s really the case.
+You may think most WordPress image optimization plugins will result in the same (or similar) file size reductions, but let’s see if that’s true.

 Image compression can be either lossy or lossless.
 Lossless compression reduces file sizes by identifying and eliminating what is known as statistical redundancies – resulting in little to no loss of quality.

-On the other hand, lossy image compression reduces file sizes by removing both unnecessary information and also less important information – which, in some cases, results in a reduction in perceived image quality.
+On the other hand, lossy image compression reduces file sizes by removing unnecessary and less critical information – which, in some cases, reduces perceived image quality.

-Some of these image compressor plugins actually provide automatic image resizing which is another method that can be used to reduce your image file size on top of actual compression.
+Some of these image compressor plugins provide automatic image resizing, another method that can be used to reduce your image file size on top of actual compression.

-Compression reduces the file size by removing any unnecessary image data while resizing reduces the dimensions of the image that your website visitors will be served which inherently reduces the file size even further.
+Compression reduces the file size by removing any unnecessary image data.
+In contrast, resizing reduces the dimensions of the image your website visitors will be served, which inherently reduces the file size even further.

 JPEG files: Optimization Results Comparison

-When we start taking an in-depth look at these plugins, we’re going to use the JPEG image compression tests as the main point of comparison since it is the most common file format.
+When we look at these plugins in-depth, we will use the JPEG image compression tests as the main point of comparison since it is the most common file format.

 However, here’s a comparison for those interested in PNG images: